 Wildfire has long been an issue of notable public concern.
 Electric utilities have always been concerned with the potential of a fire starting because of sparks that could be emitted from an electrical facility, generally during a fault condition.
 The growth of wildfire size and intensity have magnified these concerns.
 Regardless of the causes, or political debates surrounding the issue, the reality is stark.
 Despite effective fire suppression agencies and increased suppression budgets, wildfires have grown in number, size, and intensity.
 Increased human development in the wildland-urban interface, the area where people (and their structures) are intermixed with, or located near, substantial wildland vegetation has increased the probability and exacerbated the costs of wildfire damage in terms of both harm to people and property damage.
-A wildfire in an undeveloped area can have ecological consequences - some positive, some negative - but a wildfire in an undeveloped area will not, generally, directly affect large numbers of people.
-A wildfire engulfing a developed area, on the other hand, can have significant consequences on people and property.
+A wildfire in an undeveloped area can have ecological consequences - some positive, some negative - but a wildfire in an undeveloped area, on the other hand, can have significant consequences on people and property.
 For all of these reasons, Rocky Mountain Power is committed to making long-term investments to reduce the risk of wildfire.